 He added: “Maybe it’s the same for everyone who creates, every painter, every writer, you need to sit there, you need to keep going, you need to wait for ‘it’ to happen.
 Every day, I at least sit down and try.
 Most of the time it won’t happen, but if I’m not there it definitely won’t happen.
 I just wish I could come to terms with what it is.”

 It’s surely fascinating that in the twenty-first century, this is how some of the greatest creative and imaginative minds of our culture still see, and understand, this transcendent – not ‘rationalistic’ or naturalistic – aspect to creative work.
-It’s not about programs, or computers, or exams, or neurons.
+It’s not about programs, or computers, or formulas, or exams, or apps.
 It’s about dragons, and resurrected tombs of Jesus.
 That’s what it’s actually about.

 “Often,” Cave notes, “the beautiful idea that has formed is at first unrecognisable to us”:

 We don’t see it for what it is, because it is new and implausible.

 Just as Mary Magdalene does not recognise Jesus when He first appears to her outside the tomb, the beautiful idea may emerge dimly and appear peculiar to us, not announcing itself but standing, half hidden and improbable, in the shadows.

 So, we continue to wait.
 But while we wait we must remain prepared and alert, and one way to do so is to write things down, in order to advance the idea, as this indicates a readiness to receive.
 Beware, however, of the idea that comes too easily, as this is often a residual idea and only compelling because it reminds us of something we have already done.
 We don’t want an idea that is like something we have done before.
 We don’t want a second-hand idea.
 We want the new idea.
 We want the beautiful idea.